twolfson/twolfson.com/articles/minimizing-merge-conflicts.md

 # Force push our squashed branch which automatically updates the PR
 git push origin feature-1a.squashed --force

-# Navigate to our base for the second historical branch and merge in our changes
+# Navigate to our base for the second feature and merge in our changes
 git checkout feature-1b.base
 git merge feature-1a.squashed
 # Pro-tip: Use `git merge -` to merge past branch